Lieutenant Governor of American Samoa

 The government of American Samoa consists of a locally elected governor, lieutenant governor and the American Samoa Fono, which consists of an 18-member Senate and a 21-member House of Representatives.
 The first popular election for Governor and Lieutenant Governor took place in 1977.
 Candidates for the offices run together on a joint ticket.
 The first woman to run for election was Arieta Enesi Mulitauaopele in 1977.

-The current lieutenant governor is Eleasalo Ale, who has been in office since 2021.
+The current lieutenant governor is Pula Ae Ae, who has been in office since 2025.